LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Integrations/messaging-conversations.md

 </tbody></table>

-#### System messages disabled
+#### System Messages disabled

-<div class="important">if a system message is disabled, the associated function will be invoked regardless of the state of the enabled flag</div>
+<div class="important">If a system message is disabled, the associated function will be invoked regardless of the state of the enabled flag.</div>

-I you don't want your function to be invoked for a disabled system message, you have these options:
+If you don't want your function to be invoked for a disabled system message, you have these options:
 - Undeploy your function.
-- Ignore it in you function code.
+- Ignore it in your function code.
 You can distinguish the system message with the `cbotEventType` property included in the invocation payload.

 ### Callback commands